tesseract-ocr/tessdoc/TrainingTesseract.md

 Another error that can occur **that is also fatal and needs attention** is an error about "Box file format error on line n".
 If preceded by "Bad utf-8 char..." then the utf-8 codes are incorrect and need to be fixed.
 The error "utf-8 string too long..." indicates that you have exceeded the 24 byte limit on a character description.
 If you need a description longer than 24 bytes, please file an issue.

 There is no need to edit the content of the `[lang].[fontname].exp[num].tr` file.
 The font name inside it need not be set.

-For the curious, here is some information on the format:
+For the curious, here is some information on the format.
+Every character in the box file has a corresponding set of entries in the .tr file (in order) like this:

 ```
-Every character in the box file has a corresponding set of entries in
-the .tr file (in order) like this
 UnknownFont <utf8 code(s)> 2
 mf <number of features>
 x y length dir 0 0